sharansk792000/Python-tkinter/README.md

 Send the bill to the customer. ( to make this work follow the steps given below in the Instructions )

+Save the bill in a database. ( Using sqlite3 database )

 #
 ## Yet to be done :
-Save the bill in a database.

 Update the items available in the restaurant.